-There are many reasons why a buy-sell agreement is important to make when buying a business.
+There are many reasons why a buy-sell agreement is important.
 One reason has to do with defining the interest that your spouse will have in the business.
 There needs to be a clause somewhere in the agreement which prevents your spouse from obtaining any kind of ownership in the company in case there is a divorce.
 Another clause you could put in the agreement is the right to purchase any interest that was awarded to the spouse from a divorce proceeding.
 You could even define a preset price that your spouse has to sell it to you for after the divorce.

 Video: Gary discusses a possible option to utilize while attempting a divorce with a business partner, otherwise known as a buy-sell agreement.